zxh19890103/singhi.io/_posts/2024-03-22-the-editor-intro-en.md

 GlMatrix is a library I used during my personal study of 3D rendering in the early years.
 It provides comprehensive functions for transformations or 3D vector calculations, which I am familiar with.
 In the editor project, I extended Leaflet's graphic transformation functionality using it, referencing the implementation in Three.js.

-{% include code.html path="/demo/code/editor-intro-transform.ts" %}
+{% include code.html path="editor-intro-transform.ts" %}

 React is used for DOM rendering, as required by the company's tech stack.